 Employment Outlook and Salary Information

-Police and detectives, including U.S. border patrol agents, should expect job growth at a rate of 4% from 2014-2024, which is slower than the national average for all occupations, according to the U.S. Bureau of Labor Statistics (BLS).
-The mean annual salary for police and sheriff's patrol officers was $61,270 in May of 2015.
+Police and detectives, including U.S. border patrol agents, should expect job growth at a rate of 5% from 2018-2028 which is as fast as the national average for all occupations, according to the U.S. Bureau of Labor Statistics (BLS).
+The mean annual salary for police and sheriff's patrol officers was $65,400 in May of 2018.

 Continuing Education Information